Skip to content

 Customize

-Add a second tool.
-Register a get_forecast function alongside get_weather, add it to the tool schema, and the same loop handles it.
-Each new tool is an independent checkpoint.
+Add a forecast tool.
+Register a get_forecast function alongside get_weather_data, add it to the agent’s tool list, and the same loop handles it.

 Next steps